eshita-m/eshita-m/README.md

 - 👋 Hi, I’m @eshita-m
 - 👀 I’m interested in computer science.
-- 🌱 I’m currently learning about object oriented programming, statistics, probability, and data visualization.
+- 🌱 I’m currently learning about object oriented programming, applied statistics and probability, and data visualization.
 - 💞️ I’m looking to collaborate on innovative and inspiring projects.
 - 📫 How to reach me:
        732-532-4619 & eshitam@terpmail.umd.edu